 Step 4

-Serving basil pesto is so easy with all of these options!
+Serving fresh basil walnut pesto is so easy with all of these options!

-Dairy-free pesto adds delicious flavor to pesto-crusted salmon and pesto chicken wraps.
+- Delicious walnut pesto adds flavor to pesto-crusted salmon and pesto chicken wraps.

 Make Ahead, Storage, and Freezing

-Storage: Store in airtight containers like wide-mouth pint mason jars in the refrigerator for up to one week.
+Storage: Store in an airtight container like a wide-mouth pint mason jar in the refrigerator for up to one week.

 How to Freeze Dairy-Free Basil Pesto

-Freezing pesto is easy and the perfect way to enjoy this great recipe all year round.
+Freezing pesto is easy and the best way to enjoy this great recipe in small portions all year round.

 Expert Tips

-Use a food processor or high-speed blender to ensure the best texture for dairy-free pesto.
+- Use a food processor or high-speed blender to ensure the best texture for walnut basil pesto.

 Other Recipe FAQS

-Cashews, walnuts, almonds, pecans, macadamia nuts, pistachios, or hazelnuts all make excellent substitutions.
+Cashews, walnuts, almonds, pecans, macadamia nuts, pistachios, or hazelnuts make excellent substitutions.

-Making dairy-free pesto without cheese is super easy.
+Making walnut pesto without cheese is super easy.
 Just swap in nutritional yeast to give the cheesy flavor with no dairy.

-Traditional pesto is made of fresh basil leaves, parmesan cheese, garlic, olive oil, salt, and pine nuts.
+Traditional pesto consists of fresh basil leaves, Parmigiano Reggiano (parmesan cheese), garlic, olive oil, salt, and pine nuts.

-The vegan recipe uses nutritional yeast in place of cheese.
+The walnut pesto recipe uses nutritional yeast in place of cheese and walnuts in place of pine nuts.

 If you've made this recipe, would you please leave a star rating and comment below on the recipe card?
 If you want more simple + delicious eats, please subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for the latest updates.